slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9773-6/packetizer_raw_output.md

 Explicitly update the normative text to state that servers implementing ARI MUST accept unauthenticated GET for RenewalInfo and clarify whether POST-as-GET is also permitted or deprecated for these resources.

+**Severity:** Medium
+  *Basis:* The ambiguity may lead to interoperability issues as different implementations could interpret the renewalInfo access methods inconsistently.

+**Confidence:** High

 ---